oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

 In this lab, you will:

-- Evaluate the current security posture of a target database
+- Evaluate the current security posture of your target database
 - Establish an approved security posture as a baseline
 - Simulate a risky database privilege change
 - Reassess the database to detect the new risk